Cesar-Marcano/flask-url-shortener/README.md

 Contributions are welcome.
 Please open an issue or a pull request if you have something you would like to add or change.

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Apache-2.0 License.
+For more information, click [here](./LICENSE)